Vinigperuzzi/Rebase_labs_12/README.md

 Display a 'Hello world' message

 ##### /tests
-Show all the data from csv file (not reading from database yet)
+Show all the data from the database (Note that the database must be populated with the script displayed before)